AntoniaVincenza/antoniavincenza.github.io/content/research/sustainability/_index.md

 **Total dairy farming**: 1,232g CO₂ equivalents per kg milk

-## Advantages vs Disadvantages
+## Advantages vs. Disadvantages

 ### Advantages
-1. **Reduces nitrogen emissions** - durch die Einarbeitung von Kuhmist in Bauprodukte wird der Mist von traditionellen Managementpraktiken wie Lagerung und Ausbringung auf landwirtschaftlichen Flächen abgeleitet, die Hauptquellen von Stickstoffemissionen sind
+1. **Reduces nitrogen emissions** - by incorporating cow manure into building products, the manure is diverted from traditional management practices such as storage and spreading on agricultural land, which are the main sources of nitrogen emissions.

-2. **Provides sustainable alternative to cement** for stabilizing properties
+2. **Provides a sustainable alternative to cement** for stabilizing properties.

-3. **Improves water resistance** of clay
+3. **Improves water resistance** of clay.

-4. **Lower density and thermal conductivity** than usual cement plaster
+4. **Lower density and thermal conductivity** than usual cement plaster.

-5. **Utilizes Agricultural Waste** effectively
+5. **Utilizes agricultural waste** effectively.

 ### Disadvantages
-1. **Time and energy intensive** as there is no infrastructure yet
+1. **Time and energy intensive** as there is no infrastructure yet.
-2. **Odour and bacterial hazards** require careful handling
+2. **Odour and bacterial hazards** require careful handling.

-*Quellen: Dutch Dairy in Figures, 2020-2023; Jun, P. et al, 2001; Manyi-Loh et al, 2016*
+*Sources: Dutch Dairy in Figures, 2020-2023; Jun, P. et al, 2001; Manyi-Loh et al, 2016*